 A Race expands Zones into much longer stretches of track, each about half mile long and lasting a minute or so.
 All racers make their checks and compare Edge for the lead.
 Lead mostly matters in the final stretch, until then Edge can be spent on the Stunts below.
 These are decided after everyone makes their Check and do not require Initiative.
 Mixing and matching Edge on different Stunts is allowed:

-- Splatter: skid up mud or dirt onto the target vehicle with the same lead or lower.
-Edge inflicts +1 Visibility Cover (max +3) for everyone on the vehicle until each of them cleans it off with an Action.
+• Splatter: skid up mud or dirt onto the target vehicle with the same lead or lower.
+Edge inflicts +1 Difficulty due to low Visibility (max +4) for everyone on the vehicle until each of them cleans it off with an Action.

 Rally

-The character shakes off the pain, stands on their hind legs like a man, and puts their guard back up.
-A Rally simply doubles current Mettle, not exceeding the maximum of course.
+Shaking off the pain, standing up on their hind legs, and putting their guard back up.
+A Rally doubles current Mettle, up to the maximum.
 Current Mettle must be higher than zero (1+) to Rally.

-Because of the doubling, a Rally is most effective at half Mettle, and less worthwhile when higher or lower.
-When to Rally is an important tactical choice, made easier if one has strong allies or cover to give some breathing space during combat.
+A Rally is most effective at half Mettle, less so when higher or lower.
+When to Rally is an important tactical choice, made easier if one has strong allies or cover to provide breathing space.

 Rattle

-Taunting, threatening, trash-talking, and demoralizing an enemy makes it harder for them to reach into their personal wellspring of courage.
-Some nonlethal attacks like cutting off buttons or brandishing a weapon artfully can qualify.
-This is only effective if the target can grasp the indignity of it.
-Rattle is a Check of NATURE vs. MOTIVE, but a spiteful, authoritative, or comedic CONCEPT can do.
-This inflicts the Rattled Status, preventing the target from using a Rally or Surge.
-Foes discombobulated in this way often opt to surrender or flee.
+Taunting, threatening, trash-talking, or demoralizing a foe makes it harder for them to focus.
+This is only effective if they can grasp the indignity of it.
+Rattle is a Check of NATURE vs. MOTIVE, but a spiteful, authoritative, or comedic CALLING can do.
+This inflicts the Rattled Status, forcing them to discard their lowest die or dice on any Check.

 Check: NATURE vs. MOTIVE

-- Success: Target cannot Rally on their next Action.
+• Success: Target is Rattled (discard lowest) on their next Action.

-- Twists: Delay, reveal secret, offend ally, draw more foes, etc.
+• Twists: reveal secret, offend ally, draw more foes, etc.

 Using some sort of revelation or dirt can grant a bonus.
 For example, revealing the target’s partner was unfaithful, they made a mistake, are surrounded, etc. True or not, it must be something the target would care about.
 Events in the game or the Know Action may reveal these.
 Some may only be used once; this is a tricky tactic and should be treated sensibly at the table.